danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

      includes the biquadratic exchange parameters.

     .. warning::
         The 'generalised-fit' method does not work for the anisotropy tensors yet.
+        The 'isotropic-biquadratic-only' method does not work, because we need to make design decesions about how to strore the energies.

 parallelmode, *by default None*
     Parallelization can be turned on over the Brillouin-zone sampling by